Making Strengths Stronger,

 - Do I recall how these strengths have helped me to succeed in the past?

-Making connections with how she sees her strengths in action will help kick off how Jessie invests in, practices, and further develops her strengths.
+Making connections with how she sees her strengths in action will help kick off how Jessie invests in, practices, and further develops her strengths at work.

 Developing your strengths.